 Functional medicine looks upstream to determine the cause of your symptoms and works to diminish inflammation, rather than making a diagnosis that needs a prescription.
 In functional medicine, we may that find one condition has many different causes and one cause may result in many different conditions.
 For more information check out the Institute for Functional Medicine

 A nurse practitioner is a registered nurse that has completed a master’s or doctoral degree in nursing and has advanced clinical training well beyond their nursing preparation.
 Nurse practitioners are required to undergo rigorous national certification, periodic peer review, clinical outcomes evaluations and adhere to a code of ethical practices.
 A nurse practitioner’s training sets them apart from other health care providers because of the unique emphasis on the health and well-being of the whole person.
 A nurse practitioner’s education is focused on health promotion, disease prevention, and health counseling.
 Nurse practitioners are able to order and interpret diagnostic tests such as lab work and x-rays.
 They are able to diagnose and treat acute and chronic conditions and are able to prescribe medications as needed.
 In South Dakota, nurse practitioners collaborate with physicians in all specialties to ensure optimal care for a patients’ health and healing, however, they are licensed and credentialed to provide independent care and services.
-Nurse practitioners specialize in a certain area of healthcare, I am certified as Family Nurse Practitioner, meaning that I am licensed to see patients of all ages and specialize in the preventative care and the treatment of chronic illnesses. (from the American Association of Nurse Practitioner)
+Nurse practitioners specialize in a certain area of healthcare, I am certified as Family Nurse Practitioner.
+For further information see The American Association of Nurse Practitioners

 All ongoing health conditions can be improved with functional medicine.
-Examples of specific conditions include allergies, arthritis, autoimmune diseases, adrenal disorders, anxiety, brain fog, cognitive decline, chronic fatigue, depression, diabetes, digestive disorders including irritable bowel syndrome (IBS), celiac disease, ulcerative colitis and leaky gut, fibromyalgia, food sensitivities, gluten sensitivity, hypertension, headaches, insomnia and other sleep disorders, rheumatoid arthritis, multiple sclerosis, nutritional deficiencies, and thyroid disorders.
+Examples of specific conditions include allergies, arthritis, autoimmune diseases, adrenal disorders, anxiety, brain fog, cognitive decline, chronic fatigue, depression, diabetes, digestive disorders including irritable bowel syndrome (IBS), celiac disease, ulcerative colitis and leaky gut.
+Addition diagnosis include fibromyalgia, food sensitivities, gluten sensitivity, hypertension, headaches, insomnia and other sleep disorders, rheumatoid arthritis, multiple sclerosis, nutritional deficiencies, and thyroid disorders.

 A typical visit with your primary care provider (PCP) is between 10 and 15 minutes.
 They have sufficient time to say ‘Hello’, ask a few questions about your symptoms and then they must quickly make a diagnosis and from there give you a prescription before they move on to the next patient.
 You are left wondering if they even have the right diagnosis?
 You start the prescription which sometimes does help your initial symptoms but now you have new side-effects and you need another prescription to deal with the side-effects.
 It’s a never-ending cycle and you aren’t getting better.
 I take the time to get to know you, find out what your goals are, review your current symptoms and review the events in your life that may have contributed to those symptoms.
 From there, I work with you to develop a personalize plan for testing and for healing so that you being to heal instead of having your symptoms continue to worsen.